Directional Animation Sets

 Function Effect

-4 Directions Creates an empty DirectionalAnimationSet (4 directions, no diagonals).
+Directions Creates an empty DirectionalAnimationSet4 (4 directions, no diagonals).

-From Selection Creates either a DirectionalAnimationSet or DirectionalAnimationSet8 to reference the animations you have selected.
+From Selection Creates a set to reference the animations you have selected, choosing an appropriate set type based on those animations.
 This requires the animation names to be identical except for the words "Up", "Right", "Down", and "Left".

 Once you have created a set, you can assign animations to each of its fields manually or use its Find Animations context menu function to automatically assign animations with the same name (varying only by direction) in the same folder.
 For example, the video below shows a set called Mage-Idle which finds the animations called Mage-IdleUp, Mage-IdleRight, Mage-IdleDown, and Mage-IdleLeft because those animations have the same base name as the set: